codemanas/cm-blocks-docs/docs/masonry-gallery.md

 ## Introduction
-Cm Masonry Gallery is a WordPress Blocks that is designed to make the grid based gallery inside WordPress content editor.
-Unlike traditional gallery, Masonry Gallery utilize dynamic algorithm to automatically adjust image on the basis of their dimensions.
+CM Masonry Gallery is a WordPress Blocks plugin designed to make the grid based gallery inside WordPress content editor.
+Unlike traditional gallery, Masonry Gallery utilizes dynamic algorithm to automatically adjust image on the basis of their dimensions.
 This Gallery  make each image fits tightly together.
 Masonry Gallery also provides dynamic customizations options like lightbox, captions etc.

 ## Use Masonry Gallery